s-b-repo/ada-flood/README.md

 the main version is main_4.py

-bash to script to instal
+bash to script to install ./"script name here"

 run python main.py